amhndu/fly/README.md

 Fly
 =====

-Supposed to be a flight simulator.
-Currently just a procedurally generated dummy terrain you can hover over.
+Supposed to be a flight simulator... albeit not a very good one.

 Dependencies: